JulijaCodes/my-app/README.md

+⚠️
+Note: I developed this project as part of the Meta Front-End Developer Professional Certificate course.
-⚠️ This project was built as a prototype/demo and is no longer maintained.
-Some dependencies may be outdated or have known vulnerabilities (mostly in dev dependencies).
+It is no longer actively maintained, and some dependencies may be outdated or have known vulnerabilities (primarily in development tools, not production code).